habitat-sh/on-prem-builder/README.md

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0) at `http://www.apache.org/licenses/LICENSE-2.0)`
 Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.
+## Support

+You can also post any questions or issues on the [Habitat Forum](https://forums.habitat.sh/), on our [Slack channel](https://habitat-sh.slack.com), or file issues directly at the [Github repo](https://github.com/habitat-sh/on-prem-builder/issues).